Shillingzheng/Gitbook/about-us/company.md

 ---
-description: MixPay is a crypto payment service platform based on Mixin Network, founded in Nov, 2021.
+description: MixPay is a crypto payment service platform build on Mixin Network, founded in Nov, 2021.
 ---

 # Company